-- MPOs, COGs, and CAs will be chosen annually to receive an on-site compliance review, which will be followed by training; content of the training is tailored to address the issues and/or challenges facing each subrecipient.
-Annual mandatory training will be conducted by the CRO to all designated Title VI contacts. - 2.
-LPAs will receive Title VI training at the onset of receiving FHWA funds from ADOT.
-Additional training will be identified from desk reviews conducted by CRO to ensure that each subrecipient is afforded an opportunity to receive a Title VI training session at least every three years.
+- MPOs, COGs, and CAs on an annual basis are chosen to receive an on-site compliance review, which is followed by training; content of the training is tailored to address the issues and/or challenges facing each subrecipient and identified through the formal review.
+Annual mandatory training is also conducted by the Title VI Program to all designated subrecipient Title VI coordinators. - 2.
+LPAs receive Title VI training at the onset of becoming a subrecipient of FHWA funds from ADOT.
+Additional training is identified from desk reviews conducted by the Title VI Program to ensure that each subrecipient is afforded an opportunity to receive a Title VI training session at least every three years.
+Furthermore, training and technical assistance is provided on an ongoing basis and as requested by the subrecipient agency.